-Want to max that exam and get A*s in your A Levels?
+Want to get A*s in your A Levels?
 Here are our top 10 revision tips and our best free A Level courses.

-Almost 1,000,000 students are using Seneca as their unfair advantage during exam preparation.
+We're biased of course, but almost 3,000,000 students are using Seneca as their unfair advantage for revision.
 Don't miss out!
-The platform covers 250+ exam board specific covers with all the topics that you need to know for your exam.
+The platform covers 250+ exam board specific courses with all the topics that you need to know for your exam.
 The great thing about Seneca is the interactivity.
-Instead of reading through boring static revision guides, Seneca covers the same information with GIFs, videos, animations and interactive questions.
+Instead of reading through boring static revision guides, Seneca covers the same information with GIFs, videos, revision podcasts, animations and interactive questions.
 Besides that, the platform will show you your strengths and weaknesses, so that you can really focus on the right topics.
-In the top 10 revision tips below, I will go into more detail on the A Level subjects covered by Seneca and link you to the right courses such as Biology, Chemistry, Physics, Economics, Geography, History, and Psychology.
+Try out our courses for Biology, Chemistry, Physics, Economics, Geography, History, and Psychology.

-Stick to a plan if you want to be ready for your exams on time.
-To get your timetable right you should stay realistic and not burn out.
-Avoid revising the hardest subjects at the end of the day when you're all tired.
-If you do these in the morning or at the start of your revising, then you're much better off!
-Also, keep your revision sessions relatively short with frequent breaks, as you can't concentrate for hours on end.
+Stick to a plan if you want to know everything you need come exam day.
+Be realistic and make sure you're not burned out.
+Revise the hardest topics/subjects first, instead of when you're tired at the end of the day.
+Always keep your revision sessions relatively short with frequent breaks.
+You can't concentrate for hours on end.
 Everyone's optimal revision timetable is unique, so don't care too much about how others are revising.
 However, it might be good to share your plan with your friends or family as it increase your chances of sticking to it.

 Many students use flashcards to repeat questions they got wrong.
 This is exactly how Seneca works as well.
 When you get an answer wrong then the question will be repeated in different formats a few minutes later.
 However, you might not always have access to a phone or internet, and thus flashcards can be a great way to quickly go over the harder topics.
 Similarly, it will help you memorise topics better by creating mind maps and connecting the dots.
 Hang them in your room so that you can frequently look at them.

-Using revision cards, mind maps and tools will only get you so far.
-What really sets students who get A*s apart from the rest is the way they deal with exam preparation and past papers.
+Using flash cards and mind maps will only get you so far.
+What really sets students who get A*s apart from the rest, is the way they deal with exam prep and past papers.
+Firstly, do them.
 Download the past papers from your exam boards website and complete them all at least twice.
 Also be very strict on yourself, and redo the questions that you didn't get a full score on again.
+Or restudy the section you're struggling with on Seneca to build it up again in your mind.
 Try to really understand each answering technique and method.
 It's the best way to prepare for the exam, to experience how much time you have, and feel the level of difficulty.

-Each A Level subject has much more content than the GCSE equivalent.
+Each A Level subject has much more content than the same GCSE.
+Obviously.
 It's therefore even more important to start revising on time - the earlier the better.
-Start revising as early as you can by periodically reading through your classwork or completing a session on Seneca.
+Start revising as early as you can by reading through your classwork occasionally, or completing a session on Seneca.
 Also try to look up past papers several months in advance.
 This will give you a good feeling of what you're expected to know and might make you realise on time that the road ahead is longer than you anticipated.

 Each year the examiners create a guideline document of what they like to read (your papers clearly!) and provide examples of what not to do.
 These are the people that are actually going to mark your papers.
 So as you might imagine, this is super valuable information.
 Unfortunately, it's more useful for humanities (Geography, History, Business etc) relative to A Level Biology, Physics, Maths and Chemistry.

 It's incredibly important to revise without disturbances so that you can really concentrate on the subject.
 Even more important is to have sufficient sleep.
-A lack of sleep can significantly affect your mental performance, so also make sure to not get disturbed during your sleep.
+A lack of sleep can significantly affect your mental performance and harm your memory, so also make sure to not get disturbed during your sleep.
 Things like a flickering or vibrating phone can already have a negative impact on your revision.
 Don't use your phones just before bed!

 Don't be surprised to see a question on your exam that looks very familiar.
 It does happen that exam questions get just slightly altered each year.
 So make sure you go through all past exam and master the answering techniques.
 The way calculations are performed stays the same, it's just the context of the question that changes.
 So by applying the same technique to a variety of questions will really make you understand the concept.